Keith Potger: The Seekers

 The Seekers consisted of Judith Durham, Athol Guy, Bruce Woodley and Potger, who was an ABC radio producer.
 Through Potger's position, the four were able to make a demo tape in their spare time at the ABC studio in Melbourne.
 It was given to W&G Records, which wanted another sample of Durham's voice before agreeing to record a Jazz Preachers album with her as vocalist.
 W&G instead signed The Seekers for an album, Introducing The Seekers, in 1963.
 Potger did not appear on the album cover because he was not allowed to have a second job while an ABC employee.

 In early 1964, the Seekers sailed to the United Kingdom on the S.S.
 Fairsky, on which the group provided the musical entertainment.
 Originally, they had planned to return after ten weeks, but they received a steady stream of bookings through the Grade Organisation because they had sent the agency a copy of their first album.
 On 4 November 1964, at EMI's Abbey Road Studios, the Seekers recorded "I'll Never Find Another You", composed and produced by Tom Springfield, which was released in December 1964.
 In February 1965, the song reached number one in the UK and Australia, while their 1966 recording of the Springfield and Jim Dale song,"Georgy Girl", from the film of the same name, reached number two (Billboard chart) and number one (Cashbox chart) in the United States.
-The Seekers were the first Australian group to have a number one hit in the USA: Georgy Girl.
+The success of "Georgy Girl" meant the Seekers were the first Australian group to have a number one hit in the USA.

 In 1967, the Seekers set an official all-time record when more than 200,000 people (nearly one tenth of the city's entire population at that time) flocked to their performance at the Sidney Myer Music Bowl in Melbourne.
 Their TV special, The Seekers Down Under, had the biggest TV audience ever (with a 67 rating) and, early in 1968, they were all awarded the nation's top honour as "Australians of the Year 1967".
 On a tour of New Zealand in February 1968, Durham advised the group that she was leaving The Seekers, which she did in July 1968.

 In the 1990s, 2000s and 2010s, the Seekers reunited and toured extensively.
 In September 2014, each of them was appointed an Officer of the Order of Australia (AO).